linuxboot/heads-wiki/Help/TOTP-mismatch.md

 # TOTP mismatch

-There are two possibilities why your TOTP mismatches with that on your phone.
+There are three possibilities why your TOTP mismatches with that on your phone.

 1. The time on your laptop has drifted off and is no longer in sync with your phone.
 2. You have updated the firmware.